Content from Read case data

 • Explain how to clean, curate, and standardize case data using cleanepi package

-• Perform essential data-cleaning operations to be performed in a raw case dataset.
+• Perform essential data-cleaning operations on a real case dataset.

 Prerequisite